smyyhzai/ID_Assignment2/README.md

 - Scroll down the page and ensure that the navigation bar sticks to the top

+Home page
+- Explore more button would scroll down to the product categories
+- Clicking the categories would bring users to the product page
+- Gallery pictures should change when the next arrow is clicked
+- Image should return to previous image when back arrow is clicked

 Product page

 - Product page should show all products when first entered
 - Click "Sweatshirts" to filter products and show sweatshirts only etc.
+- Back to top button should bring users back to the top of the page when clicked
 - Add a product to the cart and the cart should display the product and the correct price
 - Add more products and the total price should be calculated correctly
-- Checkout should lead you to the review page
+- Checkout should lead you to the review page if the user is logged in
+- If user is not logged in, user will be redirected to the login page to login/register

 Reward page

-- Rewards should be issued once they reach a certain spending
-- Stars are deducted accordingly when used
+- Wheel should spin when button is clicked
+- When the wheel is spinning, the spin button is disabled
+- A popup should show the user the reward they have gotten after the wheel stops spinning

 Profile page

 - At the log in and sign up page, an error should popup if the fields are blank when submitted
 - Create an account and log in, users should be able to log in
-- Add items to your cart when logged in, users should be able to view the cart the next time they log in
-- Rewards should be saved as well
+- When users are not logged in, they will see a login/register button
+- When users are logged in, they will see a logout button
+- Users will stay logged in after visiting other pages

+Login page (from login button)
-- They should be able to view their order history
+- Users wont be able to submit if the username and password fields are not filled
+- A loading lottie will be shown when the user submit the form
+- A error pop up will show when username or password is invalid

+Register page (from login page)
+- A contact added successfully popup will show when users have submitted their form
+## Contributions
+- The whole assignment was did together as a pair

 ## Credits

 ### Content
+- Products are sourced from shein
 ### Media

 - Images are taken from pinterest and shein

 ### Acknowledgements

-- I received inspiration for this project from mr peter hung.
+- I received inspiration for this project from w3schools mr peter hung.